UMaine-New-Media-105/assignment-2-kah1an/README.md

 --Created my intitial "K" with vertices using the beginShape method. https://editor.p5js.org/105-Kahlan/sketches/U60FCDX61 A2Q3
 --Moved K to upper left corner then added to a function so I could add translate, scale, and fill variables.
 Next, I Tested the function.
 Lastly, I called the function and messed with the variables so it would be centered and fill the page. https://editor.p5js.org/105-Kahlan/sketches/jmApNVxJz
+A2Q4
+--Created personal flag with colors and shapes from the Kiribati and Nicaraguan flags using 3 different functions to create mountains, waves, and a rainbow.
+Comments are included to show which shape or color came from which flag. https://editor.p5js.org/105-Kahlan/sketches/rxpQBxa8z